 We found a small restaurant alongside these small roads, permeating it’s heavenly scent from their kitchen to my nose.
 A hanging cloth sign out front reads “Karē;” Sean translated for me.
 A place for Japanese curry!
 Japanese, Indian, and Thai curry all have similar spice blends, but Japanese curry is sweeter and thicker.
 It hearty, warming, and a perfect rainy day lunch.

 It’s generally milder but spices and hot oils are served with the dish to suit one’s taste.
 Japanese curry paste カレー can be found in the grocery store, but usually contains wheat.
 Fortunately, making the curry paste is not difficult.
 A tapioca based roux is prepared and added with spices to create the curry paste.
-The curry paste is mixed into a stew of meat in vegetables to create a hearty stew.
+The curry paste is then mixed into a stew of meat and vegetables to create a hearty stew.
 Beef is common in the Kyoto area and that’s what fueled my tour.